-Thomas Debray
+Thomas P.A.
+Debray

 University Medical Center Utrecht

 Abstract

 This tutorial illustrates the imputation of incomplete multilevel data with the R pack- ackage mice.
 Footnotes in the current version show work in progress/under construction.
 The last section is not part of the manuscript, but purely for reminders.
 See also all of the TODOs that need to be worked out.
 We aim to submit at JSS, so there is no word count limit (“There is no page limit, nor a limit on the number of figures or tables”).
 [Just adding some text to get a better guess of what the actura abstract will look like: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut la- bore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.]